pratikgajjar/go-backend.how/content/posts/pre-owned-car-platform-with-valkey-part-2/index.md

     D -->|103| H(String)
 ```

-### Why Sorted Set ?
+### Why Use a Sorted Set?

-- We could use `SORT list BY order` [^2] but it is expensive op.
-With complexity of O(N+M*log(M)) where N is the number of elements in the list or set to sort, and M the number of returned elements.
+- While we could use `SORT list BY order`[^2], it is an expensive operation with a complexity of O(N+M*log(M)), where N is the number of elements in the list or set to sort, and M is the number of returned elements.
-- Using sorted set we can filter car list by attributes using set theory[^4].
+- Sorted sets allow us to efficiently filter car lists by attributes using set theory[^4]:
-  - `ZRANGEBYSCORE car:price 100000 500000` - Cars with price between 100K INR to 500K INR
+  - `ZRANGEBYSCORE car:price 100000 500000` retrieves cars with prices between 100K INR and 500K INR.
-  - `ZRANGEBYSCORE car:color 5 5` - Cars with color_id = 5
+  - `ZRANGEBYSCORE car:color 5 5` fetches cars with color_id = 5.
-  - With complexity O(log(N)+M) with N being the number of elements in the sorted set and M the number of elements returned.
+  - These operations have a complexity of O(log(N)+M), where N is the number of elements in the sorted set and M is the number of elements returned.
-- When sort order is price, date_added or any other car attributes we will store this filtered sorted list in sorted set and use it for pagination in subsequent requests.
-Example, key = `page:price:{queryhash}`, ttl = `10 min`
+- When the sort order is based on car attributes like price or date_added, we store the filtered sorted list in a sorted set and use it for pagination in subsequent requests.
+For example:
+  - Key: `page:price:{queryhash}`, TTL: 10 minutes
-  - Best case scenario, using combination of cached sorted set and hash set.
-We can build result page.
+  - In the best-case scenario, we can build the result page using a combination of the cached sorted set and hash set:
-  - `ZRANGE | ZREVRANGE page:price:hash 11 20`, ZRANGE for ascending order and ZREVRANGE for descending.
+    1. `ZRANGE page:price:hash 11 20` (or `ZREVRANGE` for descending order)
-  - `HMGET car: 101 108 110 150 123 120 121 156 158 160`
+    2. `HMGET car: 101 108 110 150 123 120 121 156 158 160`
-  - `ZCARD page:price:hash` - Count of cars
+    3. `ZCARD page:price:hash` to get the count of cars

+This approach optimizes data retrieval and filtering operations, improving overall performance.
+Here note that for any buyer sort order for given query will always stay the same as it depends only on car information.

 ```mermaid